jeremyckahn/chitchatter/README.md

 - Messages are never persisted to disk.
 When you leave a peer room, messages are cleared from memory and cannot be retrieved.
 - Chitchatter is an entirely client-side communication app.
 It uses public WebTorrent servers to establish peer connections and STUN/TURN relay servers when direct peer-to-peer connections cannot be established, but there is no Chitchatter API server.
 - No analytics, tracking, or telemetry of any kind.
 - This is a community-driven and unfunded project that makes no money.
-The users come first and there are no corporate influence or financial interest involved.
+The users come first and there is no corporate influence or financial interest involved.

 ## Why another chat app?